w3debugger/gitstash-manager/README.md

 ## 🛠️ Architecture

-This application uses a modern tech stack:
+This application uses a modern tech stack with React 19 optimizations:

-- **Frontend**: React 19.1 with Hooks and Context API
+- **Frontend**: React 19.1 with new `use()` hook, automatic batching, and optimized Context API
-- **Styling**: Tailwind CSS v4 with utility-first approach and PostCSS
+- **Styling**: Tailwind CSS v4 with `@theme` directive and utility-first approach (no config file needed)
 - **Build Tool**: Vite for fast development and optimized builds
 - **Desktop**: Electron 28 for cross-platform desktop functionality
 - **Git Operations**: simple-git for reliable git command execution
 - **Storage**: electron-store for persistent repository management
+- **State Management**: React 19 useReducer with batch updates and memoization patterns

 ### Project Structure